Pronghorn Antelope Hunting

 • Then there are the mass measurements.
 There are four different measurements starting at the base.
 In order to figure out where the measurements are to be taken, the length of the longest horn needs to be divided by four.
 With the first measurement being at the base, the second measurement takes place a quarter of the way up.
 If the prong interferes with the second measurement, then it is taken right below the swelling of the prong.
 And if the third measurement falls anywhere in the swelling of the prong, the measurement is taken right above the prong.
 Even though most people look at length first when field judging pronghorn, mass is the most important.
 Mass usually accounts for about 49 percent of the total score of an antelope.
 Length is about 38 percent of the score, and prongs about 13 percent.

-Outdoors International has a team of hand-selected outdoor experts to help you book your next adventure.
-Our job it is to help you in researching, booking and planning a great trip with one of our amazing outfitter partners around the world.
+Our team of professional consultants are ready to help you research, book and plan an amazing trip with one of our amazing outfitter partners around the world.

 The outfitter handled everything perfectly.